AlexIoannides/alexioannides/content/machine-learning-engineering/k8s-ml-ops.md

 And then go make a cup of coffee while you wait for the cluster to be created.
 Note, that this will automatically switch your `kubectl` context to point to the cluster on GCP, as you will see if you run, `kubectl config get-contexts`.
 To switch back to the Docker Desktop client use `kubectl config use-context docker-desktop`.

-### Launching the Containerised ML Model Scoring Service on the GCP
+### Launching the Containerised ML Model Scoring Service on GCP

 This is largely the same as we did for running the test service locally - run the following commands in sequence,